fuxoft/fftempl/README.md

 ## Basic Terminology

-Each page FFTempl generates is created from on its source file, template file and tag file.
+Each page FFTempl generates is created from its source file, template file and tag file.

 Source files contain the actual dynamic content of the page.
 Source files have the ".htm" extension and can be located anywhere on your website (even inside the "fftempl" directory!).
 Source files can also contain page-specific Lua scripts which are to be executed.